 Herman has also staged and choreographed musicals such as The Wiz, Grease, Bye Bye Birdie, Annie, The Wizard of Oz and Cinderella.

 He is in current production of his latest piece, A Tribute to Michael Jackson, whom he credits as his greatest inspiration!

 With 17 years of teaching experience, Chasity Moore joins our dance family.
 A former company member of Reni Antley School of Dance (Sugar Land, TX) Chasity began her dancing career at the age of 5, and studied ballet, tap, jazz and lyrical.
 She is a graduate of University of Houston, Honors College.
 After college, Chasity moved to Atlanta, GA.
 There she began teaching and choreographing for numerous studios and has won many awards for her creative choreography.
 Chasity realizes it is very important to keep up with the ever changing moves of dance.
 She has studied with Chuck Maldonado, Mia Michaels, Tabitha & Napoleon, Mandy Moore, WildaBeast and many others.

 Chasity's students are continually updating her on their careers.
-You can see many of Chasity’s former students performing as back up dancers for Usher, Katy Perry and Lady Ga-Ga, also performing on TV including Glee, the Emmy's, and the Superbowl.
+You can see many of her former students performing as dancers for Usher, Katy Perry and Lady Ga-Ga, as well as performing on TV, including Glee, the Emmy's, and the Superbowl.
 And most recently, she has students performing in the Cirque du Solei Michael Jackson One show in Vegas and in Hamilton on Broadway in NY!

 Since returning home to Houston, Chasity has continued to share her love of dance and choreography with her new students, eager to see where dance will take them!
 Chasity teaches ballet, tap, jazz, hip hop, and lyrical/contemporary dance.
 Her favorite styles to teach are Lyrical/Contemporary, Jazz and Tap, or, in other words, pretty much everything.